What is the Chemical Name of Bleaching Powder?

 - Sodium hydroxide is a whitish solid, available in flakes, pellets and granules.

 - It is popularly known as caustic soda.

 - It is soluble in a polar solvent such as water but insoluble in non-polar solvents such as ether.

-- It is used for manufacturing of paper, soaps, and detergents.
+- It is used for the manufacturing of paper, soaps, and detergents.

 - It is used for degreasing metals.

-- It is used to remove sulfurous impurities from poor quality crude oil by the process called caustic washing.
+- It is used to remove sulphurous impurities from poor-quality crude oil by a process called caustic washing.